Security Architecture

 OAuth Credentials Under Lock and Key

-When you connect Google services (YouTube, Analytics, Gmail, Calendar, etc.), the OAuth tokens that grant access are stored in a dedicated encrypted credential vault on your server — never in plain text, never in config files, never in the AI’s memory.
+When you connect Google services (YouTube, Analytics, Gmail, Calendar, etc.), the OAuth tokens that grant access are stored in Nango — an industry-standard OAuth vault — running in Docker on your own VPS.
+Tokens are never in plain text, never in config files, never in the AI’s memory.

 Why This Matters